 Supporting children with disabilities or chronic illnesses is part of our priority of action.
 The poverty in the slums and in remote rural areas makes it much more likely that such children will not be properly cared for.
 They are often left to fend for themselves or even completely rejected by their own families.

-In Buddhist countries disability is often considered to be caused by karma: it is the price to be paid for sins committed in a previous life, so it has to be accepted without a fight, and no efforts are to be made to try and heal from it.
+In Buddhist countries disability is often considered to be caused by karma: it is the price to be paid for sins committed in a previous life.
+Therefore, it has to be accepted without a fight, and no efforts are to be made to try and heal from it.

 Today in Cambodia fewer than 10% of disabled children go to school or to a special institution that can cater to their needs.
 In all of the countries of Southeast Asia, there is still a huge amount to be done to convince families of the importance of sending disabled children to school and to ensure that appropriate facilities are available.